pip-services/pip-services-docs/content/en/net/commons/convert/boolean_converter.md

 > `public static` boolean ToBoolean(object value)

 - **value**: object - the value to convert.
-- **returns**: boolean - boolean value or false when conversion is not supported.
+- **returns**: bool - boolean value or false when conversion is not supported.

 #### ToBooleanWithDefault
 Converts value into boolean or returns default value when conversion is not possible